NikitaNazarov1/git_hooks/README.md

 # Git hooks usage

-There was mentioned the most helpful git hooks for Rails projects.
+There were mentioned the most helpful git hooks for Rails projects.

 ## Add prefix with jira ticket to commit messages:
 Git commit-msg hook, works with jira tickets.